The King of Fighters: Kyo: Development and release

-Among the multiple manga adaptations of The King of Fighters released in the 1990s, Masato Matsumoto's manga The King of Fighters: Kyo served as inspiration for the game's spin-off.
-Some events were created to add comic relief to the main story, like Kyo and Iori competing in a karaoke match where their voice actors perform songs.
-In contrast to Shinkiro's work from the main installments of the franchise, the artwork of this spin-off was done by Masato Matsumoto.
-New characters were created, including Kyo's cousins, who retired from fighting, and the Tendo delinquents, who antagonize the protagonist.
-The game was originally promoted in the PlayStation version of The King of Fighters '97.
+All the characters from the main games reprised their roles.
 Kunihiko Yasui debuted as a singer with his theme "Never Lose My Way", which "was recorded during the play the other day, so in order to keep the main flow of the live performance going, I tried my best not to make any mistakes when singing it, that's all there is to it."
 Masahiro Nonaka came up with the scene where Yuki and Kyo dance.
 Nonaka was also surprised by Yamazaki's portrayal, as he noted the actor often made the character hilarious.
 Despite Kyo's fame, Nonaka noticed that Kyo had a more sensitive side, not only due to his romance with Yuki but also other relationships, which he said made him easy to bully.
 Both "Never Lose My Way" and "Pieces" were first recorded in the Neo Geo DJ Station CD.
 When it came to Yuki's character, Nonaka highly favored her over other SNK female characters, seeing her as a departure from other ones seen in his works.

+Nonaka said that people could create their own type of Kyo as a result of having choices that influence multiple relationships to the point of befriending his rival Iori.
+Other actors include Tomoko Tojima as Yuki who enjoy the multiple date cutscenes her character has with Kyo which she finds refreshing in contrast to the typical fight scenes.
+Yasui laments not being able to interact with other actors doing the recording but still looked forward to scenes where players will find his portrayal surprising.
+Takehito Koyasu voices Shingo Yabuki, portraying him as a comic relief among the serious narrative.
+Meanwhile, Akiko Saito plays Chizuru Kagura in a calm fashion that she found hard to deliver proper emotions.

 Though Nonaka had experience with the original The King of Fighters: Kyo manga, he felt recording was a struggle due to it being the first time he worked for a new game that was not about fighting.
 Nonaka elaborated that he was given several more lines to record than usual as a result of the game's content and Kyo being the lead.
 Still, he particularly liked Kyo's family relationships explored in the narrative in a similar fashion to how he was portrayed in Matsumoto's manga and thus looked forward to its portrayal in the new video game.
 The game was released in Japan on August 27, 1998.
 The soundtrack, composed of two disks, was released on September 18, 1998, by Pony Canyon.